tendermint/spec/spec/blockchain/blockchain.md

 ```

 The block timestamp must be monotonic.
-It must equal the weighted median of the timestamps of the valid precommits in the block.LastCommit.
+It must equal the weighted median of the timestamps of the valid signatures in the block.LastCommit.

 Note: the timestamp of a vote must be greater by at least one millisecond than that of the
 block being voted on.